-The theoretical framework, underlying principles and techniques of psychological tests; tests of aptitude, achievement, interest, and personality.
+The theoretical framework, underlying principles, and techniques of psychological tests; test of aptitude, achievement, interest, and personality.
 Prerequisites: PSY 201 and 202.
 Offered as needed.

 PSY 212/CIS 212 Computers in Scientific Research 4 credits.

 An introduction to the computer as a scientific instrument.
 Basic programming, interfacing, control of laboratory equipment, binary logic, and data acquisition are considered.
-Three lecture and two lab hours.
+Three lecture and two lab hours per week.
 Lab fee.
-Every Spring. day.
+Every semester.
+Day.

-PSY 225/HIC 305 Coping with Stress 3 credits.
+PSY 225/HC 305 Coping with Stress 3 credits.

 Interdisciplinary course exploring theory, research, and techniques related to the management of stress.
-Stress reduction techniques and class exercises such as progressive relaxation, desensitization, assertiveness training, biofeedback will be management of stress.
-Stress reduction techniques and class exercises such as progressive relaxation, desensitization, assertiveness training, biofeedback will be emphasized.
+Stress reduction techniques and class exercises such as progressive relaxation, desensitization, assertiveness training, and biofeedback will be emphasized.
 Offered as needed.